General

 How does inventory accuracy impact cart abandonment?

-Inventory accuracy and checkout conversion are directly linked.
-When a SKU appears available online but is not physically in the right forward location, the retailer must either ship slowly from a farther node or cancel the order.
-Both outcomes damage buyer trust and kill conversion on subsequent visits.
+For large retailers and global supply chains, inventory accuracy and checkout conversion are directly linked.
+When a SKU appears available online but is not physically in the right forward location, enterprises must either ship slowly from a farther node or cancel the order—both outcomes damage buyer trust and kill conversion at scale.
+Retailers lose $18 billion annually to cart abandonment tied specifically to shipping friction.
 Inventory data that reflects true network-wide availability, down to the hour, is the foundation for checkout promises that hold.

 Why do retail supply chains fail in the mid-mile?

-Mid-mile failures almost always trace to a single root cause: the digital trail lags the physical one.
-Carriers update at their own cadence, hub scanners miss events, and multi-leg shipments pass through systems that were never designed to communicate.
+Mid-mile failures are rooted in digital trail gaps: the digital record lags the physical movement of goods.
+In high-volume enterprise operations, carriers update at their own cadence, hub scanners miss events, and multi-leg shipments pass through systems never designed to communicate.
 By the time a retailer notices a problem, the shipment has already missed its SLA.
-The mid-mile is where shipment visibility should be strongest because exception cost is highest there, yet it is where most retailers have the weakest data.
+This is compounded by the fact that last-mile delivery accounts for 41% of total supply chain costs, making every mid-mile breakdown exponentially more expensive downstream.

 What is the difference between reactive tracking and proactive visibility?

-Reactive tracking logs events after the fact.
-Proactive visibility drives real-time decisions.
-A tracking dashboard shows that a driver missed a delivery window.
-A proactive visibility layer detects the missed window, checks capacity across nearby routes, reassigns the stop, and updates the customer with a new ETA—all without manual intervention.
+Reactive tracking logs events after the fact—it tells a customer service representative that a package is late after the customer has already complained.
+Proactive visibility drives real-time decisions: it detects a missed delivery window, checks capacity across nearby routes, reassigns the stop, and updates the customer with a new ETA—all without manual intervention.
 Reactive tracking is a line item on a carrier portal.
-Proactive visibility is a unified decision layer across the entire fulfillment network.
+Proactive visibility is a unified decision layer across the entire fulfillment network, enabling enterprises to scale exception management without scaling headcount.

 How much revenue do retailers lose to poor logistics visibility?